Azure/sonic-tam/README.md

 Description
 -----------
-This repo creates library libsonicsdi_device_drivers.so that is loaded by the sonic-sdi-sys repo.
+This repo creates library libsonic_sdi_device_drivers.so that is loaded by the sonic-sdi-sys repo.

 This repository holds the drivers for various chips used on Dell hardware.
-The combination of the sonic-sdi-sys, sonic-sdi-framework and sonic-sdi-device-drivers provides a full implementaiton of the sonic-sdi-api.
+The combination of the sonic-sdi-sys, sonic-sdi-framework and sonic-sdi-device-drivers provides a full implementation of the sonic-sdi-api.

 Building
 --------